-The vulnerable bursary allowance is held centrally by the Student Bursary Support Service (SBSS).
-The College will draw down this funding on demand by completing a funding claim via the online portal.
+The vulnerable bursary allowance will be held by the College and funding can be drawn down three times a year.
 Records must be kept to evidence the claim and payment to the student.

 The College must ensure they have fully verified the student's eligibility and assessed their participation needs before submitting any funding claim.
-The claim can be for up to £1,200 again based on student need
+The claim can be for up to £1,200 again based on student need.

-Claims can be submitted at any time during the academic year, but the closing date for claims is 31 July.
+Claims can be submitted in September, February and May.
 Claims submitted after this date will not be paid.
-The Funding Agency suggests making regular claims throughout the year.
 The College will retain a copy of the funding claims submitted and records of funding paid through the claims process.
-The funding agency advises that the portal is not a filing system for claims and as such the College should ensure we keep our own records outside the portal for future audit.
+The DfE advises that the portal is not a filing system for claims and as such the College should ensure we keep our own records outside the portal for future audit.

 The College is expected recycle vulnerable bursary claims that have been paid if they are no longer required.
 For example, if a student leaves and a new student applies then the College should only claim for the difference.
-If funds were claimed in error and cannot be recycled they should be returned by contacting the Student Bursary Service.
-If recycled funds are being used a zero claim should be made for all eligible students.
+If funds were claimed in error, we will try to recycle them.
+If this is not possible they will be returned.
+Any unspent funds can be transferred to the Discretionary Bursary.